-When Crossref began over 20 years ago, our members were primarily from the United States and Western Europe, but for several years our membership has been more global and diverse, growing to almost 18,000 organizations around the world, representing 148 countries.
+When Crossref began over 20 years ago, our members were primarily from the United States and Western Europe, but for several years our membership has been more global and diverse, growing to almost 18,000 organisations around the world, representing 148 countries.

-As we continue to grow, finding ways to help organizations participate in Crossref is an important part of our mission and approach.
-Our goal of creating the Research Nexus—a rich and reusable open network of relationships connecting research organizations, people, things, and actions; a scholarly record that the global community can build on forever, for the benefit of society—can only be achieved by ensuring that participation in Crossref is accessible to all.
+As we continue to grow, finding ways to help organisations participate in Crossref is an important part of our mission and approach.
+Our goal of creating the Research Nexus—a rich and reusable open network of relationships connecting research organisations, people, things, and actions; a scholarly record that the global community can build on forever, for the benefit of society—can only be achieved by ensuring that participation in Crossref is accessible to all.
 Building a network for the global community must include input from all of the global community.Â

-Although Crossref membership is open to all organizations that produce scholarly and professional materials, cost and technical challenges can be barriers to joining for many organizations.
+Although Crossref membership is open to all organisations that produce scholarly and professional materials, cost and technical challenges can be barriers to joining for many organisations.
 To address some of these challenges, we created our Sponsors Program, which provides technical, financial and local language support.
 We also collaborate with the Public Knowledge Project on the Open Journals Platform to develop plugins for OJS users.

 Additionally, we had a limited ‘fee assistance’ program to waive the content registration fees for members working under specific Sponsor arrangements, including INASP, and African Journals Online (AJOL).
-Learning from the experiences of such successful partnerships, starting in January 2023, we are expanding this program to provide greater membership equitability and accessibility to organizations located in the least economically-advantaged countries in the world through our Global Equitable Membership (GEM) Program.
+Learning from the experiences of such successful partnerships, starting in January 2023, we are expanding this program to provide greater membership equitability and accessibility to organisations located in the least economically-advantaged countries in the world through our Global Equitable Membership (GEM) Program.
 This new scheme now encompasses the annual fee as well as the content registration fees.

 Eligibility for the program is based on a member’s country.
 We have curated the list, predominantly based on the International Development Association (IDA) list and excluding anywhere we are bound by international sanctions.
-From January 2023, organizations based in countries listed in our GEM program will be eligible to join Crossref and contribute with their metadata to a robust scholarly record at no cost.
+From January 2023, organisations based in countries listed in our GEM program will be eligible to join Crossref and contribute with their metadata to a robust scholarly record at no cost.
 This also applies to 187 existing members in eligible countries who will no longer be charged for Crossref membership or content registration.

 Existing Crossref members in GEM-eligible countries